St. Francis Wildlife Association

-With these improvements to the oldest and largest wildlife rehabilitation center in North Florida, you will be helping the nearly 3,000 injured, orphaned, and sick wild animals that come to us each year.
+Your donations will help repair the oldest and largest wildlife rehabilitation center in North Florida and help us help the nearly 3,200 injured, orphaned, and sick wild animals that come to us each year.
 These animals receive humane care so they can be released back into the wild.
 Every one of them will be most grateful for your donation!

 We receive hundreds of orphaned babies every year, from bunnies....

 ...to songbirds and,

 Birds of prey (owls, hawks, ospreys, falcons, vultures, and eagles) come to us orphaned or injured.

 One of our volunteers with a newly released woodpecker.

 We care for hundreds of squirrels that come to us when they are blown out of their nests during storms.